CSCfi/hpc-containers/index.md

 ## Defining containers in Dockerfile format
-We can define container for Docker and Podman using the Dockerfile format.
+We can define containers for Docker and Podman using the dockerfile format.
 For complete reference to dockerfile format, we recommend the [official documentation](https://docs.docker.com/reference/dockerfile/).

+We recommend to name containers files with name and extension in lowercase, such as `app.dockefiler`, rather than simply `Dockerfile` because complex scientific software may require multiple container definition files.

 We have the following Docker definition file named `app.dockerfile`: